mkdocstrings/python/docs/usage/index.md

 This option allows resolving aliases (imports) to any external module.
 Modules are considered external when they are not part of the package your are injecting documentation for.
-Enabling this option will tell the handler to resolve aliases recursively when they are made public through the [`__all__`][__all__] variable.
+Setting this option to `True` will tell the handler to resolve aliases recursively when they are made public through the [`__all__`][__all__] variable.
+By default, the handler will only resolve aliases when they point at a private sibling of the source package, for example aliases going from `ast` to `_ast`.
+Set `load_external_modules` to `False` to prevent even that.

 WARNING: **Use with caution**
 This can load a *lot* of modules through [Griffe],